 Casares White Village

-Casares is the first white village you encounter heading inland from Sabinillas.
-It sits on a steep hillside with a castle perched on the peak — genuinely dramatic.
-The town is compact enough to explore in 2–3 hours.
-Narrow lanes wind uphill, cafés line the main plaza, and views over the Andalusian countryside are extraordinary.
-Park at the base (limited spaces) or near the top.
-It is an easy morning trip, combine it with a lunch stop and a beach afternoon back in Sabinillas.
-Read more about white villages from the Costa del Sol.
+Casares is the first white village you meet heading inland, draped over a steep hillside with a castle on the peak.
+Genuinely dramatic.
+It's small enough to do in 2–3 hours: narrow lanes climbing past the main plaza, cafés, and big views over the countryside toward the sea.
+Park at the base or near the top — spaces are tight at busy times.
+It pairs perfectly with a late lunch and a beach afternoon back on the coast.
+See our white villages guide and the dedicated Casares village guide.

 Gibraltar

 Pro tip: Gibraltar is busiest 11:00–15:00.
-Go early (09:00 arrival) or late (16:00 arrival) to avoid queues and see the Rock in better light.
-The weather can be very windy — bring a light jacket even in summer.
+Arrive by 09:00 or after 16:00 to dodge the worst border queues and catch better light on the Rock.
+It can be fiercely windy up top — pack a light jacket even in August.

 Under 1 Hour: Half-Day or Full-Day Adventures